Deep breath, inhale, slowly exhale. Repeat. You can do this.

 I think you know what happened next, and no, I didn’t have a panic attack in my office.

 In my most professional voice, which isn’t very professional at all, staring at his desk and avoiding eye contact, I announced my formal resignation.
-Goodbye dental plan hello food stamps!
+Goodbye dental plan, hello long-term travel insurance!

 Fortunately for me, he was really nice about it, didn’t yell or fire me on the spot; he didn’t even throw anything!
 Frequently I fling myself off cliffs, go rock climbing and do adventure sports, but quitting a good job was the hardest of them all!